-In order to manage market risk associated with the Partnership's fixed-price programs, the Partnership uses over-the-counter derivative commodity instruments, principally price swap contracts.
-In addition, the Partnership uses over-the-counter price swap and option contracts to reduce propane price volatility associated with a portion of forecasted propane purchases.
-In addition, the Partnership from time to time enters into price swap and put option agreements to reduce the effects of short-term commodity price volatility.
-At September 30, 2017 and 2016, total volumes associated with propane commodity derivatives totaled 213.6 million gallons and 245.4 million gallons, respectively.
-At September 30, 2017, the maximum period over which we are economically hedging propane market price risk is 24 months.
+In order to manage market risk associated with the Partnership's fixed-price programs, the Partnership uses over-the-counter derivative commodity instruments, principally price swap contracts, to reduce propane price volatility associated with a portion of forecasted propane purchases.
+In addition, the Partnership from time to time enters into price swap agreements to reduce the effects of short-term commodity price volatility.
+At September 30, 2018 and 2017, total volumes associated with propane commodity derivatives totaled 244.8 million gallons and 213.6 million gallons, respectively.
+At September 30, 2018, the maximum period over which we are economically hedging propane market price risk is 24 months.